-Grow has established a number of priorities for investment to enable a more efficient organisation and one ready for growth.
-In addition to investing in the business process review, we will also be taking a specific review on our financial management systems and our Human Resource systems.
-We will continue to develop our SharePoint program maximising the capacity of that program for efficiency and information sharing.
-We will examine our Residential Services to better understand the feasibility of developing these services for income raising.
-We are also consulting regularly with our National Program Team, which is made up of experienced Grow members from across Australia, to identify priorities for investment in the Grow Program.
+Grow has established a number of priorities for investment to enable a more effective and efficient organisation.
+We have introduced a new financial management system that will be implemented over the next year.
+We will review the implementation of SharePoint to improve knowledge and document management.
+We also are consulting regularly with our National Program Team, which is made up of experienced Grow program members from across Australia, to identify priorities for continuous improvement of the Program.

-We were again successfully accredited for ISO 9001 accreditation and the National Mental Health Standards.
+We were again successfully accredited for ISO 9001 and the National Mental Health Standards.